 Synthetic fibers used in the manufacture of residential and commercial carpets.
 It is a long-chain polymer consisting of ethylene, propylene or other olefin units, and accounts for about one-third of the carpet surface fibers in commercial carpets.

 Contract Grade: not all polypropylene carpets have a contract grade— this depends on the backing material and fiber quality.
-If a polypropylene carpet does not have a backing, then it is not contract grade.
+If a polypropylene carpet does not have a backing, then it is not contract grade. | Not all polypropylene carpets are suitable for commercial use |

-Not as durable as nylon and polyester.
-However, construction plays a major role in longevity—tight-weave, flat-weave polypropylene carpets like Brisbane are very durable compared to loose-textured polypropylene carpets.
+UV resistant: the thread does not fade and is fade resistant, even in the sun | Not as durable as nylon and polyester.
+However, construction plays a major role in longevity—tight-weave, flat-weave polypropylene carpets like Brisbane are very durable compared to loose-textured polypropylene carpets. |

 Outdoor friendly: polypropylene is great for both outdoor and indoor use.
-Check the specifications to ensure that the backing and/or embroidery (on the rug) is suitable for outdoor use.
+Check the specifications to ensure that the backing and/or embroidery (on the rug) is suitable for outdoor use. | Oleophilic: does not tolerate soil and attracts oil-based dirt |

-Anti-static: generates low levels of static electricity
+Anti-static: generates low levels of static electricity | Not as abrasion resistant as nylon |

-Affordable prices
+Affordable prices | |

-Hydrophobic: polypropylene is resistant to moisture, so it is resistant to mold, mildew, moisture and stains
+Hydrophobic: polypropylene is resistant to moisture, so it is resistant to mold, mildew, moisture and stains Solution-dyed thread means polypropylene is highly stain-resistant and fade-resistant | |

 By understanding the differences and benefits of each of these materials, you can make informed decisions to create the look and feel you desire in your space.